 Would you stop and take time to explore the derelict buildings of this cursed hotel?

 Disclaimer: We worked with the Cook Islands Tourism Corporation.
-We were provided with complimentary entrances, tours and sample items to assist in the writing of this review.
+They provided complimentary entrances, tours, and sample items to assist in the writing of this review.
 The opinions expressed here are strictly our own.

 What a wild story!
 Thanks for sharing.
 You’d think that all govt permissions would have been accomplished BEFORE spending millions to build.